Dmh304/Clinic-Management-System/EYES_CLINIC_PROJECT_INSTRUCTIONS.md

 - **Primary Actor:** Nurse
 - **Trigger:** Nurse logs in or opens the 'Care Queue' screen.
 - **Description:** The Nurse views all CareSessions assigned to them for the day, ordered by scheduled time, and selects the next patient to begin a session.
 Parallels the Lab Technician's queue and Doctor's patient queue for the wellness-care workflow.
 - **Preconditions:** PRE-1: Nurse authenticated.
-PRE-2: At least one CareSession assigned to this nurse with status = SCHEDULED today.
+PRE-2: At least one CareSession assigned to this nurse with status = BOOKED today.
 - **Postconditions:** POST-1: Queue displayed, refreshed in real time.
 - **Normal Flow:**
   1. Nurse opens 'Care Queue'.
-  2. System displays all SCHEDULED CareSessions for this nurse today, ordered by scheduled time.
+  2. System displays all BOOKED CareSessions for this nurse today, ordered by scheduled time.
   3. Each row shows patient name, session type, scheduled time, package/subscription reference.
   4. Nurse selects a session, clicks 'Start Session' (delegates to UC-32).
 - **Exceptions:** E-1 — No sessions assigned: "No care sessions assigned to you today."